Codestian/INF1005/README.md

 Replace `Listen 8080` with `Listen 80`.

+### Project folder
+Git clone this repository to your apache /var/www folder.

 ## How to create a new route (URL)

 1. Copy and rename the `Template.php` file in `routes` to your page name.
 For naming convention, follow like this: `ShoppingCart`, `Contact`.
 This will be where the frontend HTML content will be.